November 29, 2023

 The State of Hawaii has conducted viral genome sequencing on a fraction of the positive specimens that are collected every week.
-Using this data and an additional number of viral genomes generated by CDC and its commercial partners, we generate a biweekly report highlighting the prevalent variants in the State of Hawaii and in each of the Hawaii counties.
+Using this data and an additional number of viral genomes generated by CDC and its commercial partners, we generate a report every four weeks highlighting the prevalent variants in the State of Hawaii and in each of the Hawaii counties.

-Long-Term Care Facilities Reporting Cases of COVID-19 in the Past 14 Days, Hawaii 2021
+Long-Term Care Facilities Reporting Cases of COVID-19 in the Past 14 Days

 Cases reported to the Hawaii Department of Health within the last 14 days and identified as having exposed staff and/or residents in the facility.
 The period of 14 days aligns with current cluster definitions used by the Council for Outbreak Response: Healthcare-Associated Infections and Antimicrobial-Resistant Pathogens (CORHA).
 Due to differences in methodology, validation, and reporting time periods, these data may vary from data reported by National Healthcare Safety Network (NHSN).

 COVID-19 Probable Cases

 On May 18, 2021, 1,623 probable cases were added to our total case counts.
 The majority of these are historic cases and are not recent cases; they were reported between March 2020 and May 2021.
 Going forward, both newly reported confirmed and probable cases will be included in total case counts and not reported on a separate table here.

 November 12, 2021